Heidi Mouillesseaux-Kunzman

 About

-As a Senior Extension Associate, I work with communities and regions, typically in partnership with Cornell Cooperative Extension, to provide technical assistance and collaboratively develop research, trainings, tools, and resources for community and economic development.
-My areas of work include the Rust to Green Binghamton Project, a university-community partnership co-led by Dr. Shorna Allred and CaRDI, designed to better understand the experience of flooding and community resiliency, via participatory action research.
-I also co-lead the Cornell Local and Regional Foods Systems Initiative, designed to strengthen local and regional food systems and contribute to the vitality of NYS communities.
-My work on food systems extends to the Local Agriculture Land Use Leadership Institute, which works to build the capacity of communities.
-I also co-lead the Enhancing Rural Capacity Extension Community of Practice with the nation’s land grant institutions, with the purpose of providing community developers with science-based information and related tools.
-Through these forums and in other CaRDI programs, I conduct trainings and give presentations on a variety of topics including community capacity building and community development, grant writing, regional economic development, and food systems.
+Recent past projects Heidi has significantly contributed to, including through her affiliation with the Community and Regional Development Institute (CaRDI), are: the Rust to Green Binghamton Project, a university-community partnership co-led by Dr. Shorna Allred and CaRDI, designed to better understand the experience of flooding and community resiliency, via participatory action research; the Cornell Local and Regional Foods Systems Initiative, designed to strengthen local and regional food systems and contribute to the vitality of NYS communities; the Local Agriculture Land Use Leadership Institute, which brought together local leaders on a regional level to equip them “with the skills and knowledge to strengthen the economy and protect farmland;” and the Enhancing Rural Capacity Extension Community of Practice, which focused on providing community developers with science-based information and related tools.

 Awards and Honors